BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - this is a 20W diode laser (blue) and a 20W fiber IR laser (green)
     - the diode laser can mark or etch many materials, and can cut many organics
-    - the fiber laser can mark or etch many metals, and can cut some thing metals, but it takes time.
+    - the fiber laser can mark or etch many metals, and can cut some metals, but it takes time.
       - We've managed to cut aluminum, brass, and stainless steel so far.
       - we have not been able to cut copper or bronze
+    - not fast, but it can emboss stone and brass
   - it has a 6 inch square work area, with a fixed base
   - there is an internal camera to assist in design/material alignment
   - it is currently vented through our ducting system